Living in Venezuela

 What are the visa & residency requirements in Venezuela?

 "In order to visit Venezuela, foreign nationals must obtain a visa prior to their arrival.
 The process of applying for a visa involves submitting an application form, a valid passport, two passport-sized photographs, and a fee.
 Depending on the purpose of the visit, additional documents may be required.
 In order to obtain residency in Venezuela, foreign nationals must submit an application form, a valid passport, two passport-sized photographs, a police record, a medical certificate, and a fee.
 The application must also include proof of financial stability, such as a bank statement or a letter from an employer.
-Once the application is approved, the applicant will be issued a residency card," remarked one expat in Venezuela.
+Once the application is approved, the applicant will be issued a residency card," wrote one expat living in Venezuela.

 Are healthcare and health insurance expensive in Venezuela?